-- For a fixed node x, we try to bound the number of steps it takes to reach x via a search path from the top level. - It turns out easier to think about the problem when we think of the path from x up to the top level. - At every step, we go either left or up - If the current node has a copy in the level above, we step up: this happens with probability $\frac{1}{2}$; - Otherwise, we step left. - Once we reach level H, we declare success. - The problem becomes: what's the probability that, after taking at least X steps, we haven't made H upward steps?
+- For a fixed node x, we try to bound the number of steps it takes to reach x via a search path from the top level. - It is easier to think of the path from node x up to the top level. - At every step, we go either left or up - If the current node has a copy in the level above, we step up: this happens with probability $\frac{1}{2}$; - Otherwise, we step left. - Once we reach level H, we declare success. - The problem becomes: what's the probability that, after taking at least X steps, we haven't made H upward steps?